pedonc/Windows-Deployment/README.md

 6. In the share folder that opens, right-click on **WindowsEFI64AuditMode.wim** and click **Copy**.
 7. Navigate to the Documents folder for your Windows user account, right-click in an empty area of the folder, and click **Paste**.

-## Part 25 - Create A CopyProfile Answer File
+## TODO Additional Customization Of Answer File, Skip OOBE Security Qs, etc. Part 25 - Create A CopyProfile Answer File

 1. Click the **Start** button, click **Windows Kits**, and click **Windows System Image Manager**.
 2. In the Windows System Image Manager, click the **File** menu, click **Select Windows Image**.